AsaNeedle/text-generation/README.md

     ruby -r "./lib/text_generation.rb" -e "TextGeneration.new.start_listener"

-Then add a file to the "lib" folder and it will generate a random paragraph.
+Then add a file to the "lib" folder and it will generate a random paragraph in the command line.
 You may need to open and resave the file before it registers.